 No interface is perfectly opaque, however; in the example of the power outlet, matching wattage and current between both sides matters, so that the supplier provides enough capacity and the consumer doesn’t try to draw too much current, and this is not enforced by the physical interface of the outlet.
 (How many hamsters would it take to drive a wall of Marshalls?)
 However, the supply-side of the plug usually has fuses or circuit breakers that provide for a graceful failure—graceful in the sense that nothing melts, catches fire, or explodes; as long as this extra-physical interface constraint is accounted for and tested, the abstraction works out as part of the larger electrical system.

 In the case of software, you can misapply dependency injection and not use the abstraction to poke aggressively enough at the potential failure points of the code under test.
-As is the case with much in engineering, it’s a trade off; completeness vs. convenience.
+As is the case with much in development, it’s a trade off; completeness vs. convenience.
 If you take a more convenient route, the burden is on you to ensure completeness of the test.
 But, usually, it’s a tradeoff worth making; after designing code with testability and dependency injection in mind, complexity usually becomes more tractable, and it’s easier and faster to deliberately poke at a potential failure point with a lightweight test implementation of a dependency than to fire up a full production implementation and wait for it to launch, much less complete the test.
 The value to be gained from conscientious application of testing strategies based on dependency injection is immense.